altmp/altv-types/docs/articles/player/client/localstorage.md

 - The LocalStorage is a persistent client cached storage.
 - If the player deletes his cache folder the LocalStorage data will get lost!

+**Never use the LocalStorage for sensitive data.
+Someone could always inject code that reads LocalStorage values!**

 | Function Name          | Description                                                         |
 | ---------------------- | ------------------------------------------------------------------- |
 | alt.LocalStorage.get   | Gets the local storage instance.                                    |